The rate relief on this page is from 1 April 2020 to 31 March 2021.

-We have identified the businesses we believe will be eligible for this discount and it will be shown on their bills.
+We have identified the businesses we believe are eligible for Expanded Retail Discount and it will show on their bills.
 If the discount is not showing on your bill, but you believe you are eligible, please contact us.

-The rateable values of all non-domestic properties were reassessed by the Valuation Office Agency (VOA); the new values came into effect from 1 April 2017.
+The rateable values of all non-domestic properties were reassessed by the Valuation Office Agency in 2017.

-This scheme supports small businesses which, as a result of the revaluation, lost some or all of their small business rate relief or rural rate relief and as a result are facing an increase in their bill of over £600.00 per year.
+- The Supporting small businesses scheme is for small businesses which, as a result of the revaluation, lost some or all of their small business rate relief or rural rate relief and were facing an increase in their bill of over £600.00 in 2017

 Small business rate relief